 When reviewing ad blockers, we use a series of tests to see how they hold up in a real-world environment.
 We also highlight useful features beyond the standard ad and tracker blocking.

-AdGuard comes with whitelisting and blacklisting capabilities, allowing you to make exceptions for sites never to block ads or always to block ads, respectively.
+AdGuard comes with whitelisting and blacklisting capabilities, allowing you to make exceptions for sites to never block ads or always block ads, respectively.
 AdLock only has whitelisting available.

 Does it block YouTube ads? | ||